 Challenge – our hardest class.
 Sometimes some of the simplest exercises can be the hardest.
 Perfect the basics and be challenged by some of the harder moves.
 Exercise as you feel able, there will always be an easier option!

 So why not join us from the comfort if your own home and take your Pilates to the next level.
-If you have never tried Pilates before, do complete our introduction video before trying a full class.
+If you have never tried Pilates before, here is one our MOVE classes as an example.

 The fine print …..

 - if you have not done Pilates before please refer to our basic Introduction to Pilates – if in doubt please get in touch, we want you to exercise safely.

 - if you are sore, movement can often be beneficial, although it can be against our natural instincts.
 To start, try our easy class but keep taking rests – try using any of the exercises from our mobility (supplementary exercises)video to gently ease any discomfort and help your back ‘learn’ how to move again.